mattf96s/QuackDB/README.md

 - **File Types**: Supports `.csv`, `.json`, `.parquet`, `.sqlite`, `.duckdb` and `.arrow` files.
 - **Privacy**: no screen recordings or client-side error monitoring (only Vercel Analytics).
 - **Filesystem Access**: OPFS is used to store files in the browser's filesystem for persistence.
+- **Monaco Editor**: Provides a rich SQL editor experience with syntax highlighting and autocompletion.

 ![QuackDB Screenshot](https://www.quackdb.com/screenshot.jpg)